 Our letterbox was tied with a big black bow and topped with a dog paw eyed Halloween pumpkin.
 Halloween is in our spring and not widely celebrated in New Zealand, so we don’t have the big orange carving pumpkins that our furfriends overseas are used to decorating.
 Pumpkins here are for eating and usually rather small and dense.
 So, we cheated a little!

-The face on my pumpkin was cut from scrap vinyl, and I adjusted the design file to cut paw prints in the middle of the eyes to go with our theme.
+The face on my pumpkin was cut from black Cricut vinyl (affiliate link), and I adjusted the design file to cut paw prints in the middle of the eyes to go with our theme.
 No carving, painting, or other effort required and the little cooking pumpkin was still perfectly edible.
 After Halloween, the vinyl was removed and the pumpkin was still a-ok for roasting and eating.

 And that’s the scoop on our quick and simple DIY Hundred and One Dalmatians costumes and decorations.
-If you’re looking for homemade Halloween ideas or planning a different type of themed party, I hope this helps to give you some ideas for creating your own special look.
-As noted above, our Damlatians made this theme an extra fun fit for our neighbourhood Halloween dress-up, but you can have lots of fun with simple spotty costumes and/or face paints on people, too.
+If you’re looking for homemade Halloween ideas or planning a themed party, I hope this helps to give you some ideas.
+As noted above, our Dalmatians made this an extra fun fit for our neighbourhood Halloween dress-up, but you can have lots of fun with simple spotty costumes and/or face paints on people, too.
 Check out our post on DIY Dalmatian costumes for more fun ideas.
 Woofs!
-Happy (almost) Howl-oween, furfriends!
+Happy (almost) Howloween, furfriends!